5 Ways to Apply Sports Psychology to Your Daily Life

 Here are some simple and effective ways you can improve your concentration:

-- Eliminate distractions (close Facebook and put that phone away!)
+- Eliminate distractions - close Facebook and put that phone away; no amount of scrolling is going to improve your athletic performance!

 3. Walk with Confidence